Getting started with Decibri

 Silero voice activity detection

 Decibri bundles the Silero VAD v5 ONNX model for ML-based speech detection.
-Set vadMode: 'silero' for more accurate detection than energy-based VAD, especially in noisy environments.
-The model runs locally in Rust via ONNX Runtime with no cloud API needed.
+Silero is more accurate than energy-based VAD in noisy environments.
+Set vad="silero" in Python or vad: 'silero' in Node.js.
+The model runs locally via ONNX Runtime with no cloud API needed.

 The bundled model is auto-resolved from the package.
-If you need a custom model, pass modelPath pointing to your .onnx file.
+To use a custom model, pass model_path (Python) or modelPath (Node.js) pointing to your .onnx file.

 Audio output